 Tip: The ideal song pace for this rowing workout is 150 to 180 beats per minute.
 You can find workout song playlists on YouTube or find songs that are a certain bpm at https://jog.fm/workout-songs.

 Pyramid Rowing Workout (42 Minutes with Warmup Included)

-The following pyramid workout is an interval training plan taken from a Concept2 console program.
+The following pyramid workout is an interval training plan taken from the Concept2 console program.
 It is an intermediate level rowing workout.
-You will row for a minute, rest for a minute, row for two minutes and rest for two, and so on — down and up a virtual pyramid with four minutes as the longest rowing interval.
+You will row for a minute, rest for a minute, row for two minutes and rest for two, and so on.
+Continue to trek down and up the virtual pyramid, with four minutes as the longest rowing interval.

 Aim to keep a constant pace of 26 to 32 strokes per minute for each interval.
 This workout is 42 minutes including the warm up.

 - Row at 75% max effort for 1 minute.
 Rest 1 minute.

 - Cool down for 5 – 10 minutes.